kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 #### Sample Usage: Running a cluster on AWS

-The Ansible playbooks and scripts we use for testing Kadena on AWS are now available as well, located in `<kadena-directory>/aws`.
-Refer to `<kadena-directory>/docs/Ansible-README.md` for detailed instructions on how to use these Ansible playbooks and scripts.
+The Ansible playbooks and scripts we use for testing Kuro on AWS are now available as well, located in `<kuro-directory>/aws`.
+Refer to `<kuro-directory>/docs/Ansible-README.md` for detailed instructions on how to use these Ansible playbooks and scripts.

 #### Sample Usage: Querying the Cluster for Server Metrics